altafjava/hibernate-interview-preparation/README.md

     David1 1000.0
     David2 2000.0
     ```

+    **HQL SELECT Clause & Projections:** The SELECT clause provides more control over the result set than the from clause.
+If we want to obtain the properties of objects in the result set, use the SELECT clause.
+For instance, we could run a projection query on the products in the database that only returned the names, instead of loading the full object into memory, as follows:

+    ```sql
+    select product.name from Product product
+    ```

+    The result set for this query will contain a List of java.lang.String objects.
+Additionally, we can retrieve the prices and the names for each product in the database, like so:

+    ```sql
+    select product.name, product.price from Product product
+    ```

+    If we are only interested in a few properties, this approach can allow us to reduce network traffic to the database server and save memory on the application's machine.

+    **Named Parameters:** Hibernate supports named parameters in its HQL queries.
+This makes writing queries that accept input from the user easyily and we do not have to defend against SQL injection attacks.
+We can either pass index or directly the parameter name.

+    ```java
+    String hql = "from Product where price > :productPrice";
+    Query query = session.createQuery(hql);
+    // query.setDouble(0, 25.0);
+    query.setDouble("productPrice", 25.0);
+    List results = query.list();
+    ```

+    **Sorting the Result:** To sort our HQL query results, we shall need to use the `order by` clause.
+We can order the results by any property on the objects in the result set either ascending (asc) or descending (desc).

+    ```sql
+    from Product p where p.price>25.0 order by p.price desc
+    ```

+    If we wanted to sort by more than one property, we would just add the additional properties to the end of the order by clause, separated by commas.

+    ```sql
+    from Product p order by p.supplier.name asc, p.price asc
+    ```

+    **HQL Association:** Associations allow you to use more than one class in an HQL query, just as SQL allows you to use joins between tables in a relational database.
+Hibernate supports five different types of joins:

+    - CROSS JOIN
+    - INNER JOIN
+    - LEFT OUTER JOIN
+    - RIGHT OUTER JOIN
+    - FULL OUTER JOIN

+    If we want to use `CROSS JOIN`, we just need to specify both classes in the from clause.

+    ```sql
+    from Product p, Supplier s
+    ```

+    For the other joins, use a join clause after the from clause.
+Specify the type of join, the object property to join on, and an alias for the other class.

+    ```sql
+    from Product p left outer join p.supplier as s

+    select s.name, p.name, p.price from Product p inner join p.supplier as s
+    ```

+    **HQL Aggregate Methods:** HQL supports a range of aggregate methods, similar to SQL.
+They work the same way in HQL as in SQL, so we do not have to learn any specific Hibernate terminology.
+The difference is that in HQL aggregate methods apply to the properties of persistent objects.

+    ```sql
+    select count(*) from Product product
+    ```

+    The aggregate functions available through HQL include the following:

+    - avg(property name): The average of a property’s value
+    - count(property name or \*): The number of times a property occurs in the results
+    - max(property name): The maximum value of the property values
+    - min(property name): The minimum value of the property values
+    - sum(property name): The sum total of the property values

+43. @NamedQuery

+    A named query is a static HQL or SQL query with a fixed query string and defined either using `@NamedQuery` annotation or an XML file.
+We can refer to a named query by its name, in the runtime, when we need to execute it.
+Note that Hibernate's `@NamedQuery` annotation extends JPA’s `@NamedQuery` annotation with some additional features.
+Named queries are compiled when SessionFactory is instantiated (so, essentially, when our application starts up).
+So the advantage is that all our named queries are validated at that time rather than failing upon execution.
+The other advantage is that they are easy to maintain complex queries.
+These can be accessed and used from several places in the application which increases re-usability.

+    The disadvantage is that named queries are not customizable at runtime.
+We can of course define/supply parameters but beyond that what we have defined is what we shall get.
+We can't even change the sorting.
+Another disadvantage is that we shall not be able to change the named query within a running application server without reloading the SessionFactory.

+    ```java
+    public final class Constant {
+      public static final String GET_EMPLOYEE_BY_ID_NAME = "GET_EMPLOYEE_BY_ID";
+      public static final String GET_EMPLOYEE_BY_ID_QUERY = "from Employee where eid=:id";
+    }

+    @Entity
+    @NamedQuery(name = Constant.GET_EMPLOYEE_BY_ID_NAME, query = Constant.GET_EMPLOYEE_BY_ID_QUERY)
+    public class Employee implements Serializable {
+      @Id
+      @GeneratedValue(strategy = GenerationType.IDENTITY)
+      private int eid;
+      private String firstName;
+      private String lastName;
+      private double salary;
+    }
+    ```

+    ```java
+    Session session = sessionFactory.openSession();
+    Transaction transaction = session.beginTransaction();
+    for (int i = 1; i <= 2; i++) {
+      Employee employee = new Employee();
+      employee.setFirstName("David" + i);
+      employee.setLastName("Warner" + i);
+      employee.setSalary(1000 * i);
+      session.persist(employee);
+    }
+    transaction.commit();
+    session.close();

+    Session session2 = sessionFactory.openSession();
+    Query query = session2.createNamedQuery(Constant.GET_EMPLOYEE_BY_ID_NAME);
+    query.setParameter("id", 2);
+    Employee employee = (Employee) query.getSingleResult();
+    System.out.println(employee);
+    session2.close();
+    ```

+    ```java
+    Hibernate: insert into Employee (firstName, lastName, salary) values (?, ?, ?)
+    Hibernate: insert into Employee (firstName, lastName, salary) values (?, ?, ?)
+    Hibernate: select e1_0.eid,e1_0.firstName,e1_0.lastName,e1_0.salary from Employee e1_0 where e1_0.eid=?

+    Employee(eid=2, firstName=David2, lastName=Warner2, salary=2000.0)
+    ```

+    **@NamedQueries:** If we have multiple named queries for an entity we can group them using the `@NamedQueries` annotation.

+    ```java
+    @NamedQueries({
+        @NamedQuery(name = "QUERY_GET_DEPARTMENT_BY_ID",
+            query = "from DepartmentEntity d where d.id = :id"),
+        @NamedQuery(name = "QUERY_UPDATE_DEPARTMENT_BY_ID",
+            query = "UPDATE DepartmentEntity d SET d.name=:name where d.id = :id")
+    })
+    ```

+    **@NamedNativeQuery:** The `@NamedNativeQuery` works very similar to `@NamedQuery` except we need to write the native SQL statements instead of HQL.

+    ```java
+    @NamedNativeQueries({
+        @NamedNativeQuery(name = "NATIVE_QUERY_GET_DEPARTMENT_BY_ID",
+            query = "SELECT * FROM TBL_DEPT d WHERE d.id = :id"),
+        @NamedNativeQuery(name = "NATIVE_QUERY_UPDATE_DEPARTMENT_BY_ID",
+            query = "UPDATE TBL_DEPT d SET d.name=:name WHERE d.id = :id")
+    })
+    ```

 - Difference between positional & named parameters?
 - What is the use of uniqueResult() method?